 CEA worked with the Ministry of Energy, Mines and Petroleum Resources (MEMPR) to host a workshop with key agencies that provide support and funding for Indigenous communities working on energy and climate action.

 This multi-agency meeting included representatives from programs supporting action across the spectrum of clean energy – planning and implementation, training and capacity building, housing support, energy efficiency and generation.

 In 2019, CEA collaborated with the District of Ucluelet to create their Climate Action Plan, which was adopted that same year.
 Titled "Clean Energy for the Safe Harbour", the plan set ambitious 2050 targets of 100% Renewable Energy and 80% reduction in Greenhouse Gas (GHG) emissions.
 It includes an inventory of community emissions, goals to achieve the targets, and strategies to achieve those goals and ultimately allowed them to be awarded FCM Partners for Climate Protection (PCP) Milestone 4 and Milestone 2 for action community and corporate emissions, respectively.

 The full document can be found here: https://ucluelet.ca/images/Clean_Energy_for_the_Safe_Harbour_March_29.pdf

+The guide was transformed into an online resource to make it more accessible to local governments making infrastructure plans that recover energy and resources from waste.
+Using Closing the Loop, local governments can access a multitude of information including technology, case studies and funding support.
 “Closing the Loop” places IRR into a broader approach we are calling “regenerative infrastructure”.
 The approach, and its name, is inspired by the concept of regenerative design, which mimics nature’s processes.
 In nature, there is no waste, as all resources cycle through closed loop systems and serve a purpose.